cycle/gh-actions/README.md

 ## 🙌 Want to Contribute?

-Thank you for considering contributing to the wayofdev community!
+Thank you for considering contributing to the cycle community!
 We are open to all kinds of contributions.
 If you want to:

 - 🤔 [Suggest a feature](https://github.com/cycle/gh-actions/issues/new?assignees=&labels=type%3A+enhancement&projects=&template=2-feature-request.yml&title=%5BFeature%5D%3A+)
 - 🐛 [Report an issue](https://github.com/cycle/gh-actions/issues/new?assignees=&labels=type%3A+documentation%2Ctype%3A+maintenance&projects=&template=1-bug-report.yml&title=%5BBug%5D%3A+)